HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 For issues that have not been assigned a Milestone due to a blocking dependency on a Spike, if the Spike slips from its original or previously updated Milestone, it MUST be identified and a reason for the change MUST be documented in the top-level summary comment of its blocked Epic.

-This information is required by the Project Leads for their updates to Oversight.
+This information is required by the Project Leads for their updates to the Oversight Committee.

 To illustrate, imagine an Epic modeling _DCP Support for 10X and SS2 Mouse data_ assigned to Quarter 3 Milestone 3.
 A child issue of this Epic slips from Milestone 1 to Milestone 2, but there is no impact on delivering the Epic in Milestone 3 as planned.
 No harm.
 No need to document.
 If the child issue slipped to a Milestone when it would impact the Epic - such as Quarter 4 Milestone 1, then it must be identified and documented because the Epic will be delivered late.